Lcohen5/Isoform_Coordinate_Maker/README.md

 cd /Users/.../Apollo_Trackmaker/input

-Activate your code by entering the following into command line
+5. Activate your code by entering the following into command line

 chmod +x gff2_to_gff3.py

-Run your code by entering **one** of the following into command line:
+6. Run your code by entering **one** of the following into command line:

   ./gff2_to_gff3.py

   python isoform_maker_windows.py

+7. Follow the prompts in command line

 A succesful run with the sample input file will print the following: